 Insurers/payers can also give more granular information about benefits coverage.

-A quick Insurance Type Codes search in the X12 Eligibility Consolidated 270/271 Guide gives you the full serviceTypeCode list, spanning several pages.
-In order to use this document, you must have an active X12 subscription.
+A quick Insurance Type Codes search in the X12 Eligibility Consolidated 270/271 Guide gives the complete serviceTypeCode list, spanning several pages.
+To use this document, you must have an active X12 subscription.

 Benefits, Time Periods, and Coverage Amounts